 How long can snails go without eating before they die?

 Snails can survive for a week without food.

 Are snails born with shells?

-Snails are born with their own shell and they need a calcium-rich diet to build a healthy shell.
-Snails often eat the egg from which it was hatched; This egg shell contains essential nutrients that help the snail build its hard shell.
+Snails are birthed with shells, and they require diets that are rich in calcium to stay healthy, they feed on the egg from which they were hatched because the shell contains essential nutrients that help the snail build its hard shell.